 Equally, from an external customer perspective, they are seeing tangible benefits from the new application process not least that it’s shortened the time in being allocated a tenancy from Orbit.

-If you want to find out more about how digital channel shift can increase efficiency and improve customer service, download our ebook, Channel Shifting & Increasing Efficiency: The How-To GuideYou’ll learn how to start your channel shift and reap the benefits of digital transformation.
+If you want to find out more about how digital channel shift can increase efficiency and improve customer service, request a free copy of our book, Shift!
+How to Make Channel Shift Happen in Housing.